k8ssandra/k8ssandra/dev-quick-start.md

 So you have an error after editing a K8ssandra configuration, or you want to inspect some things as you learn.
 There are some useful commands that come in handy when needing to dig a bit deeper.
 The examples assume you are using a k8ssandra namespace, but this can be adjusted as needed.

+Issue the following `kubectl` command to view the `Management-api` logs.
+Replace *cassandra-pod* with an actual pod instance name.

+> kubectl logs *cassandra-pod* -c cassandra -n k8ssandra

 Issue the following `kubectl` command to view the `Cassandra` logs.
 Replace *cassandra-pod* with an actual pod instance name.

-> kubectl logs pod/*cassandra-pod* -c cassandra -n k8ssandra
+> kubectl logs *cassandra-pod* -c server-system-logger -n k8ssandra

 Issue the following `kubectl` command to view `Medusa` logs.
 Replace *cassandra-pod* with an actual pod instance name.

-> kubectl logs pod/*cassandra-pod* -c medusa -n k8ssandra
+> kubectl logs *cassandra-pod* -c medusa -n k8ssandra

-Issue the following `kubectl` command to describe the `Cassandra Datacenter` resource.
+Issue the following `kubectl` command to describe the `CassandraDatacenter` resource.
 This provides a wealth of information about the resource, which includes `aged events` that assist when trying to troubleshoot an issue.

 > kubectl describe cassandradatacenter/dc1 -n k8ssandra

 Gather container specific information for a pod.

- First, list out the pods scoped to the K8ssandra namespace.
+ First, list out the pods scoped to the K8ssandra namespace and instance with a target release.

-> kubectl get pods -n k8ssandra
+> kubectl get pods -l app.kubernetes.io/instance=*release-name* -n k8ssandra

+Note: If you don't know the release name, look it up with:

+> helm list -n k8ssandra

 Next, targeting a specific pod, filter out `container` specific information.
 Replace the name of the pod with the pod of interest.

 > kubectl describe pod/*pod-name* -n k8ssandra | grep container -C 3

+A slight variation, list out pods having the label for a `cassandra` cluster.

+> kubectl get pods -l cassandra.datastax.com/cluster=*release-name* -n k8ssandra

+Now, using a pod-name returned, describe all the details.

+> kubectl describe pod/*pod-name* -n k8ssandra

 ## Next steps